learning-zone/html-basics/README.md

 ```

 **6.)
 Page Visibility API**
 The Page Visibility API enables us to determine the current visibility state of the page.
-The Page Visibility API is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn't visible.
+The Page Visibility API is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn\'t visible.
 ```javascript
 //document.hidden retuns true if page is not visible. console.log('Page Visibility: '+document.hidden);